Research & Best Practices

 Predictive maintenance is a data- and technology-based method of carrying out proactive maintenance.
 A primary objective of predictive maintenance is to identify potential production issues well before they lead to machine shutdown.
 This is done through constant equipment performance monitoring enabled by sensors, data collection, and near-real-time communication between equipment and software.
 Predictive maintenance can offer numerous, unparalleled benefits in productivity and efficiency — benefits that we will explore in greater depth later in this piece.
 It is also important to understand predictive maintenance challenges exist, but are well worth the future ROI of a predictive maintenance program.

-The advantages of predictive maintenance are numerous and will almost always offer a positive return on investment over time.
+The benefits of predictive maintenance in manufacturing are numerous and will almost always offer a positive return on investment over time.
 These advantages may include:

 • Proactive machine health monitoring: Predictive maintenance technology can alert personnel to potential issues well before they result in equipment failure.